-What is the best time to harvest (cut) microgreens?
+What are the best time to harvest (cut) microgreens?

 When they develop their first two leaves that is the best time to harvest them.

-Don’t try to pluck it off from the roots use sharp scissor to cut them a little above the soil.
+Don’t try to pluck it off from the roots use sharp scissors to cut them a little above the soil.

 Take advantage of this guide and start growing them at home.